 Chara and nitella are types of macro-algae.
-They commonly misclassified as submerged weeds but are actually forms of algae.
+They are commonly misclassified as submerged weeds but are forms of algae.
 Chara is also known as muskgrass.

 Chara algae produces stems with leaves growing in whorls around the stems.
 There is a gritty calcified outer coating.
 Chara has a skunk-like odor.
 It is typically found in hard water.

 Nitella has similar looking growth to chara but lacks the gritty calcified coating and has no odor.
 Nitella algae is more delicate than chara.
 Nitella is typically found in acidic or soft water.

 There is no root system with macroalgae forms.
 Just like string algae, growth begins at the bottom of the pond and then releases to the surface in mats.

 The knowledge Base for Pond and Lake Management